We live in a very special time, and this is exactly what we take into account with this year’s festival – Together!

 No one yet knows how far the fight against Covid-19 will have reached by August 2021, but we HOPE like everyone else that we can be together again, Together!

 If we can, the festival should be a symbol of a celebration – if not, we will instead symbolize the HOPE that we can soon be with all those we love again, as well as the hope of being able to share musical experiences again as we could before.

-Regardless – we want to manifest this with a festival that features a number of star musicians and two premieres, which have been composed especially for the festival and its theme by two significant female composers from the north, Cecile Ore and Rachel Yatzkan.
+Regardless – we want to manifest this with a festival that features a number of star musicians and three premieres, which have been composed especially for the festival and its theme by three significant composers from the north, Cecile Ore, Rachel Yatzkan & Ole Buck

 The festival begins with Per Nørgård’s solo song ‘Menneskelivet’, followed by Messiaens Kvartet Til Tidens Ende.
 Both works reflect the serious times we have been through in the past year – and unfortunately still have ahead of us.

 The music will be in the best hands with the excellent Danish singer Signe Asmussen and the Danish Clarinet Trio, which can be experienced in an expanded version with the fantastic violinist Bogdan Bozovic.

 Trio Ondine, the former winner of a whole series of international chamber music competitions, also performs at this year’s Late Summer Festival, which not least continues to have Beethoven as its focal point; his anniversary year deserves an extension – an anniversary year like Covid-19 so drastically limited!